esafarian/ArmMorph/README.md

 # ArmMorph
 logistic regression model using pandas and scikitlearn.

 Small linguistics course project, purpose of this was to train a model to detect the verb form paradigms present in Eastern Armenian, for purposes of language learning.
-Idea was to examine morphological processes that may happen to the infinitve tense of the verb and examine the sorts of patterns that appear.
+Idea was to examine morphological processes that may happen to the infinitive tense of the verb and examine the sorts of patterns that appear.
+Ideally, these patterns could help with recognizing and differentiating between tenses for a beginner learner, non-native speaker of Armenian.

 A fully trained model that detects these verbs accurately would help in learning the Armenian language as it could both:

-1) Educate on the linguistic properties of the language overall
+1) Educate on the morphological properties of the language overall
-2) Showcase typical patterns (which can reflect on other linguistic features besides verb morphology)
+2) Showcase typical linguistic patterns

 This is an elementary approach that likely needs heavy revision before it can be used practically.

 # Data Sources